Mayhema/expense-tracker/src/tests/FINAL-DARK-MODE-STATUS.md

 ### 3. **Advanced Filters UI Consistency**

-**Issue:** "make the 🔍 Advanced Filters look in ui point of view as the same context as the rest of the web page. in the same 'languge'"
+**Issue:** "make the 🔍 Advanced Filters look in ui point of view as the same context as the rest of the web page. in the same 'language'"
 **Fix Applied:** Enhanced futuristic dark mode styling in `filters.css`

 - Multi-column responsive grid (1-5 columns based on screen size)